Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Theoretical results

-As corollaries of Theorem~\ref{thm:R_prob}, one can obtain a bound on the tail probability of $\mathcal{R}(T)$ (Theorem~\ref{thm:R_tail}), and the main conclusion of this work, i.e., an almost sure bound on $\mathcal{R}(T)$ (Theorem~\ref{thm:main}):
+As corollaries of Theorem~\ref{thm:R_prob}, one can obtain a bound on the tail probability of $\mathcal{R}(T)$ (Corollary~\ref{thm:R_tail}), and the main conclusion of this work, i.e., an almost sure bound on $\mathcal{R}(T)$ (Theorem~\ref{thm:main}):